 Male homosexuality is brought on by a male territorial conflict, particularly when the conflict occurred at an early age.
 A territorial loss conflict, for example, could have been experienced through the loss of a parent (divorce, death), including the emotional loss of a parent because of arguments or abuse.
-Studies have shown that as a child homosexual men experienced higher levels of distress in relation to being separated from a parental figure (Scientific America, April 25, 2017).
+Studies have shown that, compared to heterosexual men, as a child homosexual men experienced higher levels of distress in relation to being separated from a parental figure (Scientific America, April 25, 2017).
 A territorial loss conflict might have already happened in utero.
 A fetus can also suffer the conflict with or on behalf of the mother.

 With a maturity stop, specifically, when the second conflict occurs before puberty, a male never develops a sexual attraction to females.
 Most male adolescents go through a homoerotic period where they explore their sexuality.
 Homosexual men never pass that phase.
 The maturity stop also reveals why gay men usually look boyish, even when they get older.
 The promiscuous gay man is in a Casanova Constellation.